splynx/docs/files/en/payment_systems/netcash_do/netcash_do.md

 ![charge logs](charge_logs.png)

 We have created a tool that we use to import account details from the Netcash Master file or any other CSV with the relevant details.
-We simply require an identifier to match the payment record in the document to the customer on Splynx eg. an account/reference number or customer name.
+We simply require an identifier to match the payment record in the document to the customer on Splynx e.g. an account/reference number or customer name.
 This tool can be found under `Config -> Tools`:

 ![import tool](import_tool.png)